Karen Bowerman

 Karen Bowerman is an English journalist, television presenter, filmmaker and travel writer who has worked for Sky News, ITV, CNN International and the BBC.
 Formerly the Consumer Correspondent for BBC 1, and the Business and Consumer Presenter for the BBC News Channel and BBC World, she is now freelance, specialising in travel, consumer stories and personal finance.

 She is a presenter and film maker for the BBC's Travel Show on BBC 2 and BBC World, works for The Press Association and contributes to the Independent, the Mail on Sunday, the Express, CNN.com and National Geographic Traveller.
 When not on assignment she is a corporate presenter.

 Education

 Bowerman was an Academic Scholar at St Hugh's College, Oxford.
-She has a BA (Hons) and MA in Theology.
-After her first degree she was offered a place at Wolfson College, Oxford, to study for a PhD in Theology but had to defer for a year to try to secure funding.
+She has an MA degree in Theology.
+She was subsequently offered a place at Wolfson College, Oxford, to study for a DPhil degree in Theology, but had to defer for a year to try to secure funding; she has never returned to complete the course.
 During this time she began working for a local paper.